alexbruno/hexo-generator-json-feed/README.md

 # hexo-generator-json-feed
-Hexo (https://hexo.io/) plugin to generate a JSON file similar to RSS feed channel structure with posts contents for generic use or consumption
+Hexo (https://hexo.io/) plugin to generate a JSON file similar to RSS feed channel structure with posts contents for generic use or consumption.

 It's useful to serve compact and agile content data for microservices like AJAX site search, Twitter typeahead or public API.